funilrys/PyFunceble/docs/usage.rst

         --http                Switch the value of the usage of HTTP code.
                                 Installed value: True
         --iana                Update/Generate `iana-domains-db.json`.
+        --idna                Switch the value of the IDNA conversion.
+                                Installed value: False
         -ip IP                Change the ip to print in the hosts files.
                                 Installed value: '0.0.0.0'
         --less                Output less informations on screen.
 Installed